 Symptoms in small vessel disease often develop in a more gradual way, this means the symptoms will get worse over time.
 The speed of change can vary over time and from person to person.

-- Slower thinking - taking more time to process information and to form thoughts and sentences.
+- Slower thinking - taking more time to process information, follow instructions or to plan ahead.

-- Personality changes – people may become low in mood, more emotional or lose interest in what’s happening around them.
+- Personality changes – people may become low in mood, have reduced motivation or be more emotional, or lose interest in what’s happening around them.

-- Movement problems - difficulty walking or changes in the way a person walks.
+- Movement problems and stability - difficulty or unsteadiness walking or changes in the way a person walks.